Steinardarri/rust-blog-and-stuff/README.md

 This is my personal website I built using [Yew](https://yew.rs) and [TailwindCSS](https://tailwindcss.com/)

-I used [Max Mohr's](https://github.com/maxjmohr/personal_website) amazing website as a template
+I used [Max Mohr's](https://github.com/maxjmohr/personal_website) amazing website project as a template

 ## How to run